paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-022-indian-hospitals-and-health-facilities.md

 ### Statutory Notes

+#### Change of Name
+“Department of Health and Human Services” substituted in text for “Department of Health, Education, and Welfare” pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to [section 3508(b) of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section3508/b&num=0&edition=prelim), Education.

 #### Effective Date
 Section effective July 1, 1959, see section 6 of act Aug.
 5, 1954, set out as a note under [section 2001 of this title](./chapter-022-indian-hospitals-and-health-facilities.md#section-2001).

 #### Transfer of Functions
 Functions vested by law (including reorganization plan) in Bureau of the Budget or Director of Bureau of the Budget transferred to President of the United States by section 101 of Reorg.
 Plan No. 2 of 1970, eff.
 July 1, 1970, 35 F.R.
 7959, 84 Stat.
 2085, set out in the Appendix to Title 5, Government Organization and Employees.
 Section 102 of Reorg.
 Plan No. 2 of 1970, redesignated Bureau of the Budget as Office of Management and Budget.

 Functions of Public Health Service, Surgeon General of Public Health Service, and all other officers and employees of Public Health Service, and functions of all agencies of or in Public Health Service transferred to Secretary of Health, Education, and Welfare by Reorg.
 Plan No. 3 of 1966, eff.
 June 25, 1966, 31 F.R.
 8855, 80 Stat.
 1610, set out as a note under [section 202 of this title](./chapter-6a-public-health-service.md#section-202).
-Secretary and Department of Health, Education, and Welfare redesignated Secretary and Department of Health and Human Services by section 509(b) of Pub.
-L. 96–88, which is classified to [section 3508(b) of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section3508/b&num=0&edition=prelim), Education.

 <a id="section-2004a"></a>